majordwarf/chronoside/README.md

 ---
 - `adventure` - Let's you make your character go in a dungeon while begin AFK to gather gold.
 ---
-- `cheats` - Cheat for development debugging proccess.
+- `cheats` - Cheat for development debugging process.
 Arguments available -
 	- `gainxp amount` - Gives you the amount of XP specified.
 	- `travel cityName` - Instant teleport to the city specified.
 	- `gaingold amount` - Gives you the amount of gold specified.